-All students pursuing certificate or degree programs, either Associate or Baccalaureate, should see their counselor each semester to review their SEP.
+All students pursuing certificate or degree programs, either

 Are You Exempt From Matriculation Pre-Enrollment Requirements?

 The following Board approved criteria define exempt students at Riverside Community College District:

 - A. Students who have completed 60 or more units or who have graduated from an accredited U.S. college or university with an AA degree or higher.

 - B. First-time college students who have declared one of the following goals:

 - Advance in current career/job

 - Maintain certificate/license

 - Educational development

 - Complete credits for high school diploma

 - C. Students who are enrolled full time at another institution (high school or college) and will be taking five units or fewer.